-For those looking for a roomier backpacking bag, the Igneo was not as spacious as the Nemo Salsa 30 or the Western Mountaineering MegaLite, which offered a noticeably increased amount of room to wiggle our legs around in.
+For those looking for a roomier backpacking bag, the Igneo was not as spacious as the Western Mountaineering MegaLite, which offered a noticeably increased amount of room to wiggle our legs around in.
 The Igneo's dimensions provided average wiggle room and we were comfortable without being too loose or inefficient warmth-wise.

 The Igneo 25 dimensions are fairly average among more performance-oriented sleeping bags.
 Slightly narrower than the Western Mountaineering Megalite or Cats Meow, roughly equal to the Marmot Phase, and wider than the Western Mountaineering UltraLite or the Sea to Summit Spark III.

 This bag is pretty dang versatile, as it's light and compressible enough for most backpacking and mountaineering uses.
 While its fit is average to slightly on the snug side, it is still a decent option for most backpackers or those using it for car camping.
 The full-length zipper helps keep it comfortable on warmer nights and its torso/shoulder area is big enough to accommodate extra layers for a person of almost any size.